 What is the Child and Family Advocacy Center?

-The Child and Family Advocacy Center is a resource to families and to the Multi-Disciplinary Team members who investigate and intervene in child abuse cases in Elkhart County.
-The Advocacy Center provides kid-friendly, forensic (fact-finding) interviews and assessments for children, advocacy and support for family members, and other programs focused on assisting the child victims and their families.
+CFAC is a resource to families and agencies that investigate and intervene in child abuse cases in Elkhart County.
+The advocacy center provides a child-friendly environment for forensic (fact-finding) interviews and assessments, advocacy and support for family members, and coordination for programs focused on assisting the child victims and their families.

 What is a forensic interview?